Amira Abouleish | Artistic Director of Crew

-Elizabeth Lau | Outreach Director
+Elizabeth Lau | Community Programming Director

-Kate Marchessault | Artistic Director, Company & Company II
+Kate Marchessault | Artistic Director of Company

-Kate has been involved with Portland Youth Dance as ballet instructor and as a choreographer since 2001.
+Kate has been involved with Portland Youth Dance as a ballet instructor and as a choreographer since 2001.
 She is thrilled to take the helm of the versatile, non-competitive, student dance company, with a primary focus on the creative process and sharing the joy of dance with the greater community.
 Kate’s prior experience includes performing throughout New England and NYC with Impulse Dance Co., The Choreographers Group, Ram Island Dance, Rhythm Factor, Artmoves, and indiedanceworks.
 She has over twenty years of experience in teaching and choreographing for private studios, UMass at Amherst Extension, Dean College, and outreach programs in K-12 classrooms throughout Maine’s public schools.
 Her students have gone on to major in dance at prestigious colleges and to perform professionally in the US and abroad.
 Kate serves as Director of Casco Bay Movers Dance Studio and teaches Jazz dance at Bates College.